learn-co-curriculum/careers-interviews-preparing-questions/README.md

 Employers want to hire people who are focused on contributing to a team writing code, and working with great people.
 Those should be your priorities when you’re asking questions.

-## If You Have a Premium Account: Assignment- Preparing Questions for Interviews

-Create a Google doc.
-Title it ""Your Name" + Preparing Questions for Interviews."
+## Next Steps

 Regardless of whether you're interviewing with them or whether it's a dream company, what's a company that you're interested in?
 Do your research and write three questions that you would ask at the end of a interview you would have with people from the company.

-**Email** your assignment to your coach.
-You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
-Once you have a coach, you can start submitting assignments.

-Remember in the subject line to include your name and this specific assignment.

-In this case, your email subject line will be “”Your Name” + Preparing Questions for Interviews.”

-In the body of your email again include:
->Your Name

->Assignment Title

->Your City, State

->Url to this specific Google document

-Update your Careers Prep Tracker sheet.
+Take time to review these questions with your coach for feedback.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-interviews-preparing-questions'>Careers Interviews Preparing Questions</a> on Learn.co and start learning to code for free.</p>